 Preventing a bulging disk is not always possible, as disk gel naturally degrades over time.
 However, people can take the following steps to prevent a bulging disk from becoming severe:

-Practicing good posture, exercising regularly, and healthful eating can often improve back pain without speaking with a doctor.
+Practicing proper posture, exercising regularly, and following a balanced diet can often improve back pain without seeking medical help.

-A person should consult with a healthcare professional if they have back pain that worsens over time or accompanies other symptoms, such as bowel or bladder control issues.
+However, a person should speak with a healthcare professional if they have back pain that worsens over time or accompanies other symptoms, such problems with bowel or bladder control.

-People experiencing severe back pain following trauma or physical exertion may also need to speak with a doctor.
+People experiencing severe back pain following trauma or physical exertion may also need to contact a doctor.